-An Update to the Milton Hershey School Community from Velma Redmond
+An Update to the Milton Hershey School Community from Velma A. Redmond

 Chairman of the Board of Managers of Milton Hershey School and the Board of Directors of Hershey Trust Company

 I am pleased to announce that the Milton Hershey School Board of Managers and the Hershey Trust Company Board of Directors have elected three new members to serve on the Boards, effective April 1.

 The selection of new Managers/Directors is among the most important decisions that the Boards make.
 This is certainly true in this period of transition and School growth.
 As part of our thorough effort, we worked with a nationally respected recruiting firm, which conducted in-depth reports on potential candidates.
 Altogether, we received more than 240 resumes and letters of interest from prospective candidates.
 I would like to thank those who submitted suggestions and recommendations.
 A thorough selection process identified the three superbly qualified individuals elected, and I believe they bring a rich mosaic of relevant skills to the Boards.
 Their education, training and experience reflect the full range of the Boards’ responsibilities including working with at-risk/dependent children, residential childhood education, and financial and business investment.
 They also have the good governance temperament and personal attributes to be effective Board members and, very importantly, they are committed to the mission of the Milton Hershey School.

 - Melissa L. Peeples-Fullmore: An alumna of the Milton Hershey School, Melissa L. Peeples-Fullmore is an education professional, who has worked as a